katienefoa/katienefoa.github.io/index.markdown

 ---
 # Hi there !
 I'm Katienefoa Soro.
-I am a data scientist  and  self-taught data engineer, programmer, instructor, developer and writer. check out some of my favorites articles and projects below or go to [My work](/mywork) or [My writing](/mywriting)to see a categorized list.
+I am a data scientist  and  self-taught data engineer, programmer, instructor, developer and writer. check out some of my favorites articles and projects below or go to [My work](/mywork) or [My writing](/mywriting) to see a categorized list.